cloud-gov/cg-site/content/intro/technology/paas-options.md

 ### Cloud Foundry vendors

-There are several commercial Cloud Foundry vendors (Pivotal Cloud Foundry, CenturyLink AppFog, and IBM BlueMix to name just a few).
+Cloud Foundry maintains a [list of certified commercial vendors](https://www.cloudfoundry.org/learn/certified-providers/).
 The common use of the Cloud Foundry API provides easy mobility from cloud.gov to commercial vendors’ services for government-developed applications as warranted, or vice-versa.

 ### Non-Cloud Foundry vendors